mellymello/AMT-ProjectREST/README.md

 You can find the detailled documentation about our API here : http://mellymello.github.io/AMT-ProjectREST

 #Authors
-Melly Calixte & SAAM Frederic
+Melly Calixte & Saam Frederic